Expo 67: Park and surviving relics

 The Olympic basin is used by many local rowing clubs.
 A beach was built on the shores of the remaining artificial lake.
 There are many acres of parkland and cycle paths on both Saint Helen's Island and the western tip of Notre Dame Island.
 The site has been used for a number of events such as a BIE-sponsored international botanical festival, Les floralies.
 The young trees and shrubs planted for Expo 67 are now mature.
 The plants introduced during the botanical events have flourished also.

 Another attraction on today's Notre Dame Island site is the Circuit Gilles Villeneuve race track that is used for the Canadian Grand Prix.

-The Czechoslovakian pavilion was designed to be disassembled and sold, attracting the interest of the province of Newfoundland, though its bid was not preferred by the Czechoslovakian government at first.
+The Czechoslovak pavilion was designed to be disassembled and sold, attracting the interest of the province of Newfoundland, though its bid was not preferred by the Czechoslovak government at first.
 On September 5, 1967, Ceskoslovenske Aerolinie Flight 523 crashed during takeoff from Gander International Airport, and many people were saved by the residents of Gander, which may have led to Newfoundland's purchase offer being accepted.
 It was assembled as the Grand Falls Arts and Culture Centre, now the Gordon Pinsent Centre for the Arts.

 The government of Newfoundland also purchased the Yugoslavian pavilion, a triangular building that was converted into the Provincial Seamen's Museum in Grand Bank.

 One of the few Vaporettos that shuttled visitors around the park on "Expo Service No. 5" survived.
 After it was decommissioned it ended up in Charlottetown, Prince Edward Island in 1971 where it gave harbour tours.
 It was later moved to Nova Scotia and then New Brunswick.
 It has subsequently been renovated and returned to Charlottetown.